HannaAikas/thermostat-3/README.md

-# Thermostat - Progress as at Thursday 22 Aug 2019:
+# Thermostat - Week3 Challenge - Progress as at Thursday 22 Aug 2019:
 * Business Logic done - Implemented all user stories
 * To do next: interface, jQuery, APIs, styling, saving state